-Public Health Practitioners (PHP): a member of the core public health workforce.
+Public Health Practitioners (PHPs) are part of the core public health workforce.
 They work in various areas including health improvement, health protection, and health and social care.
 They may work in the public, private, voluntary and community sectors and contribute to public health outcomes and improving health and wellbeing.

-This Public Health Practitioner’s Education and Training Directory has been designed primarily to provide existing public health practitioners with training and educational opportunities.
-Skills acquired through learning can then be used as evidence to support them in achieving Public Health Practitioner Registration.
+HEE has developed a Public Health Practitioner’s Education and Training Directory to provide existing public health practitioners with training and educational opportunities.
+Skills acquired through learning can then be used as evidence to support Public Health Practitioners in achieving UKPHR Public Health Practitioner Registration.
 The directory is also a useful Continued Professional Development (CPD) tool for those working in or new to healthcare, from those taking apprenticeships to clinicians who want to learn more about public health/health promotion.
 For more information, or to receive these documents in a different format, email LTCP@hee.nhs.uk.

-Public Health Specialists: specialists and consultants are strategists or senior managers or senior scientists.
-They require skills in all three main 'domains' of public health (health protection, health improvement, healthcare public health), but in practice they may specialise in one area.
+Public health specialists focus on health at a population level, looking at ways to make communities and environments healthier, reducing ill-health and tackling health inequalities.
+Public Health Specialists require skills in all three main 'domains' of public health (health protection, health improvement, healthcare public health), but in practice they may specialise in one area.